lguibr/pongo/README.md

 ### 2.4 Balls

 1.  **Permanent Ball:** Each player receives one **permanent ball** upon joining.
 This ball is associated with the player but is never removed from the game if it hits an empty wall (it reflects instead).
-Its ownership might change if another player hits it.
+Its ownership might change if another player hits it or if it hits its owner's wall.
 2.  **Temporary Balls:** Additional balls can be spawned through power-ups.
 These balls *are* removed if they hit a wall belonging to an empty player slot.
 They also expire after a randomized duration.
 3.  **Initial Spawn:** Permanent balls spawn near their owner's paddle with a randomized initial velocity vector.
 4.  **Movement:** Balls move according to their velocity vector (`Vx`, `Vy`), updated each game tick.
 5.  **Ownerless Ball:** If the last player in a room disconnects, one of their balls (preferably permanent) will be kept in play, marked as ownerless (`OwnerIndex = -1`) and permanent, ensuring the game always has at least one ball if players remain.
+A ball also becomes ownerless if it hits its owner's wall.

 ### 2.5 Collisions & Scoring